-The acrylic paint no longer got dull when they dried instead they stayed almost as vibrant as they were when they came out of the tube.
+The acrylic paint no longer got dull when it dried instead it stayed almost as vibrant as they were when it came out of the tube.
 Which made a significant difference.

 Another thing, that I notice was, that I didn´t need as many layers of paint as I did before.
 The gesso prepared the surface so well, that only a little bit of paint was already more than enough to cover a huge part of the surface easily.